trunal123/PerennialMayDayChallenge/Questions.md

 <h2> QA 2</h2>

-Write an automation program to print the BookMyShow ticket prices in Rupees for all categories of tickets for Avengers Endgame English 3D at Cinepolis, Westend Mall, Pune.
+Write an automation program to print the Class ticket prices in Rupees for all categories of tickets for Avengers Endgame English 3D at Cinepolis, Westend Mall, Pune.

 <h3>Example</h3>
 <h4>Output:</h4>